karundawadi/WTWT/README.md

 The fron-end system and back-end system can be found in their own individual directory.
 The entire front-end system is live at https://karundawadi.github.io/WTWT/

-## Back-end system
-Python and its various libraries (`Pandas`, `Numpy`,`Flask`,`Flask-CORS`) are used to develop the back end system.
-The training and recommendation is done using the data avialble at https://grouplens.org/datasets/movielens/

-## Front-end system
-Front end system is written using Javascript and its various libraries (`React`,`Axios`,`Materail UI`,`Bootstrap`).
-The live version hosted at https://karundawadi.github.io/WTWT does not work until the backend server is started.
-To see a working version of the web application please follow instruction on installtion section below.

 ## Steps to run

 1. Install the latest version of [Python](https://www.python.org/downloads/)